Updated: Nov 10

 The Gringo Has a Spine

-"Hi, I am looking for movers" a call on the phone came from a man in broken English.
-He was replying to an advertisement he saw on Facebook in English.
+"Hi, I am looking for movers" a man asked in broken English.
+He was replying to an advertisement he saw on Facebook in English for moving services in Monterrey.

 "Yes, how may I help you" I responded.

 "You are talking in English, great.
 Are you American?" he asked, excited and relieved at the same time.
-"Yes" I responded.
+He was eager and happy to be speaking with a native English speaker.

 The caller turned client was relieved to have an American mover in his area.
-His relayed to me some the horror stories regarding moving companies in Mexico and he was relieved to see another solution was available.
+His relayed the horror stories regarding moving companies in Mexico and he was relieved to see another solution was available.

 "So do you guys rent a truck or do we rent it" he curiously asked.
 I told him we can take care of that too since we recently made a deal with a local moving truck rental company in Mexico.